Cosylab/autoparamDriver/docs/source/introduction.rst

-By default, should the write handler for some PV complete successfully, the driver will automatically update the cached parameter value and process the callbacks registered by ``IO Intr`` records that are bound to the same PV to update them with *the written value*.
+By default, should the write handler for some PV complete successfully, the driver will automatically update the cached parameter value and process the callbacks registered by ``I/O Intr`` records that are bound to the same PV to update them with *the written value*.
 This follows the behavior of default (i.e.
 ``NULL``) handlers and is appropriate when a PV is not really backed by hardware, but is a "soft" PV in the driver.